RoboSense-LiDAR/rslidar_sdk/README.md

 If use rslidar_sdk in ROS environment, ROS related libraries need to be installed.

-Ubuntu 16.04 - Install ROS kinetic desktop-full
+Ubuntu 16.04 - ROS kinetic desktop-full

-Ubuntu 18.04 - install ROS melodic desktop-full
+Ubuntu 18.04 - ROS melodic desktop-full

 Installation： please refer to  http://wiki.ros.org